atuinsh/atuin/README.md

 - old history file is not replaced
 - quick-jump to previous items with <kbd>Alt-\<num\></kbd>
 - switch filter modes via ctrl-r; search history just from the current session, directory, or globally
+- enter to execute a command, tab to edit

 ## Documentation